Students of Season: Fall 2025

 How has your training here at TKS supported your understanding and pursuit of artistic excellence?

-Training at TKS has given me a greater confidence in my acting ability and a stronger identity as an artist.
-I feel like I can approach working from a patient, open minded and disciplined perspective — I’m a more functional actor than I used to be and I’m very grateful.
+I’m a more functional actor than I used to be, and I’m very grateful.
 I’ve also learned to be less precious, which almost felt like what it was all about before… that was inhibiting my ability to grow more fully and freely into work.

-Describe a moment in your training journey that you recall as having had a clear and lasting impact on you?
+Describe a moment in your training journey that you recall as having had a clear and lasting impact on you.

-I have two — one is the first time Terry spoke about the futility of suffering, in our summer intensive.
+I have two, one is the first time Terry spoke about the futility of suffering, in our summer intensive.
 It would not be the last!
 And it feels crucial to hear every single time.

-The other is the coaching I got from Celestine in my last scene of 1st year.
-She told me that to deliver as this specific character I had to stand firmly in my own power, and that I could.
+The other is the coaching I got from Celestine in my last scene study of 1st year.
+She told me that to deliver as this specific character, I had to stand firmly in my own power, and that I could.
 That note links to a larger conversation we had about self-trust and leaving oneself alone that still feels very relevant for me.
-It’s been really useful to refer to that specific scene when I think of those lessons.
-Working through it with my partner, Ayana, was an extremely valuable experience for me.

 What does being a part of the TKS community mean to you?

-I think by nature, a community of people training to connect with their truer feelings —often a layer below what is socially acceptable— will be a strong community.
+I think by nature, a community of people training to connect with their truer feelings, often a layer below what is socially acceptable, will be a strong community.
 It is so refreshing and frankly quite healing.